-In recent seasons, Sanz joined the roster of The Metropolitan Opera for Bartlett Sher’s highly-anticipated production of Otello.
+Sanz first joined the roster of The Metropolitan Opera for Bartlett Sher’s highly-anticipated production of Otello.
 He also joined Baltimore Concert Opera for the U.S. première of Franco Faccio’s Amleto, performed the roles of Don Gaspar in La favorite with Washington Concert Opera, and performed Nemorino in L’elisir d’amore with Finger Lakes Opera and in a return to Florentine Opera.
 Additionally, he sang the tenor solo of Beethoven’s Mass in C with Spoleto Festival USA.

 Rolando honed his Italianate tenor of “considerable color and strength” (Baltimore Sun) with roles including Alfredo in La traviata with Florentine Opera, Pacific Symphony, Ash Lawn Opera, and in his début with Virginia Opera; Boris in Káťa Kabanová in his début with Spoleto Festival USA; Rodolfo in La bohème with Palm Beach Opera and Opera Idaho; Paolo in Rachmaninov’s Francesca da Rimini with the Princeton Festival; Arminio in I masnadieri with Washington Concert Opera; and Duca di Mantua in Rigoletto with Boston Youth Symphony Orchestra and Annapolis Opera.